Restore the birthplace of the Saltire, Scotland's national flag.

 In the year 832AD, Angus mac Fergus, High King of Alba, clashed with a force of Angles and Saxons led by Athelstan.
 Encouraged by the appearance of a white cross of St Andrew in the blue sky, the Scots and Picts won the battle.
 Thereafter St Andrew became the patron of Scotland, and his cross, or saltire, the emblem of the Scottish people.

-The Scottish Flag Trust is a registered Scottish charity run entirely by volunteers which maintains the Saltire Memorial and the Flag Heritage Centre at Athelstaneford and promotes the proper use of the Saltire.
+maintains the Saltire Memorial and the Flag Heritage Centre at Athelstaneford and promotes the proper use of the Saltire.

-The Flag Heritage Centre is an award-winning visitor attraction, which attracts visitors from across the world.
+g Heritage Centre is an award-winning visitor attraction, which attracts visitors from across the world.
 However, the 16th Century Doo Cot which houses the audiovisual presentation is now in serious need of repair.
 The Doo Cot is an important historic building in its own right and skilled and costly repairs are required to the harling on the building.

 The Audio-Visual equipment is coming to the end of its life and is in significant need of upgrading.